There are so many premium credit cards available today. Learn which one is best for you with our comprehensive guide (and interactive chart).

 With so many choices now available, the hard part is determining which of the premium credit cards is right for you.
 This guide is designed to make it easy to compare the many premium card options available today and pick the perfect card or cards for you and your travel goals.

 For the purposes of this guide, a premium card is defined as one that charges an annual fee of $450 or more.
 Typically, these cards offer a bundle of benefits (more on that later) and the ability to offset the annual fee with one or more statement credits.
 For instance, the $450 Chase Sapphire Reserve offers a generous $300 travel credit that, for most cardholders, is easy to redeem when spending on everything from airfare to Uber rides.
 Consequently, the annual net cost of this card is actually $150 for most cardholders.

 Almost all premium credit cards include a statement credit to sign up for Global Entry/TSA PreCheck every four years.
-Most also include generous car rental and trip delay/interruption benefits.
+Most also include generous car rental and trip delay/interruption benefits – with the notable exception of the Citi Prestige.
 Given how ubiquitous these features are, I won’t be covering them as they shouldn’t be a factor in making a decision about which card to sign up for and use.